 More Likely To Cover Up

 Due to the nature of laser hair removal, your follicles must be actively working their way through the growth cycle in order to be targeted.
 This means that, unfortunately, during your course of sessions, you will not be able to use any hair removal methods that pull out the hair from the root, such as waxing or plucking.
 Instead, you will be asked to shave your treatment area a day before your appointment so that the hair is just beneath the surface.
+It is also important that you do not have any makeup or other products on the skin before your session.
 This will allow the light energy from the lasers to travel straight down the follicles to the root and impede growth.

 If you have been researching laser hair removal, then you’re likely to know already that results do take time.
 Although you may see a slight reduction in growth after one session, this is not enough to impede the follicles on a longer-term basis.
 You will need several sessions to ensure that all of the follicles are targeted as the laser can only target those in the active growth phase, otherwise known as the anagen stage.
 If you have been using different hair removal methods for several years, then it’s likely that your follicles grow at different rates, meaning that you will need several sessions to capture them all.